How to Write Cold Emails That Work

 Jane

 Clearly the second is the better of the two emails.
-So whenever you write your email, make sure that the layout of the email is easy to read.
+So whenever you write your email, make sure that the email is spaced out and easy on the eyes.

 The Perfect Cold Email Template